jvineis/TYPHA-HOT-SPOT-16S/README.md

 ## Once you have finished the oligotyping, results can be analyzed using the phyloseq package in R and/or using anvi'o.
 Starting with Anvi'o:

 ### Anvi'o:
 #### 1. cd to the output of your final oligotyping round; ends with -M50.
-Inside that directory should be the MATRIX-PERCENT.txt, MATRIX-COUNT.txt and NODE-HITS.txt files.
+Inside that directory should be the MATRIX-PERCENT.txt and MATRIX-COUNT.txt files.
+Use Vsearch to create NODE-HITS.txt file.
-###### (on the server) view the files and convert node hits using python script (via silva database):
+###### (on the server) view the files and load vsearch
     cd /workspace/whateverdirectory/Methanosaeta-for-oligotyping-padded-sc7-s1-a0.0-A0-M50
+    module load vsearch
+    sed 's/-//g' OLIGO-REPRESENTATIVES.fasta > OLIGO-REPRESENTATIVES-fix.fasta
+    vsearch --usearch_global OLIGO-REPRESENTATIVES-fix.fasta --db /databases/silva/138.1 --blast6out NODE-HITS.txt --id 0.6

+#### 2. Convert node hits using python script (via silva database):
     python  ~/scripts/convert-NODE-HITS-to-TAX.py NODE-HITS.txt /databases/silva/138.1/SILVA_138.1_SSURef_NR99_tax_silva.tax NODE-HITS-WITH-TAX.txt

-#### scp these files to your computer (MATRIX-PERCENT.txt, MATRIX-COUNT.txt, and NODE-HITS-WITH-TAX.txt).
+#### 3. scp these files to your computer (MATRIX-PERCENT.txt, MATRIX-COUNT.txt, and NODE-HITS-WITH-TAX.txt).
 Remember the period at the end of an scp line will copy the files to your current directory.
     ######(on your computer)
     cd /whateverdirectory/onyourcomputer/foranvio
     scp qdowling@jbpc-np.mbl.edu:/workspace/finaloutputdirectory/filename.txt .
     ###### have to scp each file one at a time.

-#### 2. save and open the txt files on your computer in excel.
-First copy the node hits info and transpose it in the same sheet so that the oligotypes are in column 1.
+#### 4. Save and open the txt files on your computer in excel.
+First copy the node hits info and transpose it in the sheet so that the oligotypes are in column 1.
 Then copy that into the sheet with the matrix percents.
-Save it as a new file (e.g. MATRIX-COUNTS-WITH-TAX.txt). (with tax or with anvio??)
+Save it as a new file (e.g. MATRIX-COUNTS-WITH-TAX.txt). (with tax or for anvio file??)

-#### 3. Activate anvio and convert the original matrix percent txt file to a .tre file.
+#### 5. Activate anvio and convert the original matrix percent txt file to a .tre file.
 Enter the interactive interface using the .tre file and the edited matrix percent for anvio file
         conda activate anvio-8
         anvi-matrix-to-newick MATRIX-PERCENT.txt -o MATRIX-PERCENT.tre --transpose
         anvi-interactive -d MATRIX-PERCENT-FOR-ANVIO.txt -p  MATRIX-PERCENT-FOR-ANVIO.db -t MATRIX-PERCENT.tre --manual-mode